-Proposals will not be evaluated against each other since they are not submitted in accordance with a common work statement.
-ONR's intent is to review all proposals received as soon as possible after they arrive; however, proposals may be reviewed periodically for administrative reasons.
+Applications will not be evaluated against each other since they are not submitted in accordance with a common work statement.
+ONR's intent is to review all applications received as soon as possible after they arrive; however, applications may be reviewed periodically for administrative reasons.